-Yes.
-ETHOS is registered with the Securities and Exchange Commission, the Bureau of Internal Revenue, with all other pertinent government agencies and we have a business permit from the Cebu City Government.
-We issue Official Receipts for all financial transactions.
-We are also registered with TESDA, the Bureau of Immigration, and the Department of Tourism.
+Yes, ETHOS is registered with the Philippine Securities and Exchange Commission, the Bureau of Internal Revenue, and we have a business permit from the Cebu City government.
+In addition, all our language programs are registered with TESDA, and we are a recognized Tourist Training Program with the Philippine Department of Tourism.

 3. What is the FOCUS of your business?

 We provide training programs to help people.
 Our main focus is upon the languages of English and Japanese, but we hope to add others in the future.
 We help people who want to use language to travel abroad, get better jobs, get accepted into schools in other countries, improve their relationships, or just feel better about themselves!
 We want to help our customers fulfill their dreams.

 4. Who may enroll in the ETHOS programs?

 We accept anyone at least 15 years old for enrollment in our programs.
 There are group programs (English Camps) for younger children.
 We will consider ANY request we receive, but we reserve the right to refuse training based upon our age policy.

 5. What are the rules regarding paying for the training?

 We have a strict pay-before-study policy.
 We accept payments in cash (for local students) or through online credit or debit card payments.
 Regardless of how the payments are made, we require full payment before classes can begin.